Robinlovelace/Creating-maps-in-R/intro-spatial.md

 ```

-We can then produce the plot as before.
+We can then produce the plot as before:

 ```r